- Good Content

 Who Will You Follow?
 Why?

-Who you follow is who you read, share and follow.
+Who you follow is who you read, share and learn from.
 Here's why following the right people and organizations helps, not only you, but your followers as well.
 The rationale:

 - Good Content.
 Follow those who share good quality, relevant content, you'll always have great content to share.
 Followers will also find a haven of good content in you.